What are odorous house ants?

 How do I prevent problems with odorous house ants?

-At Prosite, we recommend implementing the following ant prevention tips to keep destructive odorous house ants out of your Washington home:
+At Prosite, we recommend implementing the following ant prevention tips to keep odorous house ants out of your Washington home:

 - Seal cracks and crevices found in your home’s foundation, exterior walls, and spaces found around utilities (pipes, wire, and ducts).